 Be Clear About What Services You Need

-Most letting agents will offer different levels of service.
+Most letting agents will offer different levels of service and charge different letting agent fees.
 Before you start to speak to letting agents, it’s good to have an idea of what services you want to use them for and what you will deal with yourself.
 Do you just want help with marketing and finding tenants?
 Would you like them to carry out inspections and be the main point of contact?
 Or perhaps you’d like them to take care of everything from start to finish.
 There is no right or wrong answer here, as it really comes down to what works best for you.
 But if you go into the process knowing what you’re looking for, it will make your search for a letting agent that little bit easier.

 Check Their Licence